 |9:30||Registration & coffee/tea|

-Tickets are sold through Eventbrite and can be paid using iDeal or creditcard.
-Registration closes Monday, May 16th 11:59 PM.
+Tickets are sold through Yapsody and Mollie and can be paid using iDeal, creditcard or PayPal.
+Registration closes Monday, May 8th 11:59 PM.
+Dinner tickets can only be bought until Friday May the 5th, 15:00.
+Use this link (opens a new tab).

 ACAIS is an annual symposium organised by a team of students, all studying Artificial Intelligence at the Radboud University.
 ACAIS and the committee are part of study association CognAC.
 Our philosophy: for and by students; organising an event that stimulates new insights and the exchange of information.